Colecf/UCSC-Class-Scrape/README.md

 * instructor: Must be a string that begins with =, ~, or ^. ~ means "contains" and ^ means "starts with".
 * ge: Must be a string that is one of the GE codes, (full list in UCSCClassScrape.ges) or "all"
 * verbose: Must be a boolean.
 Prints out extra debug info.
 Default False.
+* details: default True, wether or not to go to the class info page and get extra details about the class.
+When it's false, you won't get some information that can't be determined from the search results page, but when it's true you need to send another request for each class.